archivesunleashed/docker-aut/coursework/lessonplan.md

 Click on the pie chart tab at bottom, and you'll see the breakdown of domains in all of its glory.

+To see why notebooks are fun, change the `10` above to `20`.
+Press play again.

 ### Step Three: Prototyping Scripts: Text Analysis

 As noted, we generally recommend that people use the Spark Notebook to prototype scripts that they'll later adapt and run in their Spark Shell.